-Laura Jacxsens tells us what it is like being a volunteer on the Education and Community Support Program at Kilmanjaro.
+Laura tells us what it is like being a volunteer on the Maasai Tribe Empowerment Program at Kilmanjaro.
 Although she finds all of her work extremely rewarding, she explains why the Maasai Literacy Program has become her favorite project of all!

 “The beautiful thing about learning is that no one can take it away from you.” – B.B.
 King

 In Moshi, there is never a morning where I wake up without being excited about the upcoming day.
 It's quite the opposite actually; I can't wait until I’ll be standing in front of the classroom again to teach!
 I love every single project I’ve worked on this year and last.
 From teaching nursery kids some basic English, to talking about social issues in a secondary school all the way to spending time with the elderly (or wazee, as we like to call them here) at the old people’s home, and so on.
 All of them are really different, but evenly fulfilling.

 However, if I had to pick my favourite project, it would be the Maasai Literacy Program.
 In this project, we teach our Maasai students how to read and write in Swahili, as well as some basic English vocabulary and conversation.
 In their culture, it's not really a habit to go to school.
 As a result, there's only few jobs they can apply for when they come to Moshi.
 Most of them are security guards at night.
 Learning to read and write, as well as speak English, increases their employment opportunities immensely.